 But is this really necessary, and true for all jobs?
 I do not think so.
 Interview questions about challenges definitely makes sense in managerial interviews, and interviews for creative and artistic jobs.
 But it makes a little sense in many other cases, such as repetitive jobs in retail, or jobs in public institutions.

-Let’s have a look at 7 great sample answers to this question.
+Let’s have a look at 7 great sample answers to this question, and to the two most common alternatives, “What challenges do you think you will face in this job?” and “What do you see as the main challenge of this role?”.
 Do not forget to read also the text below the sample answers, in order to understand a few crucial things to keep on your mind when answering this question in your job interview.

 7 sample answers to “What challenges are you looking for in a position?” interview question